 The qualification you will gain is one that is highly regarded by universities and employers and one which indicates that you possess valued and transferable skills, namely, the ability to construct a well-reasoned argument, to work independently, and to think, read and analyse at an advanced level.

-For information on A level courses beginning September 2018 – please see the Sixth Form Admissions page.
+For information on A-Level courses beginning next academic year, please see the Sixth Form Admissions page.